-In this guide, we go over common problems that can prevent your Lexus shifter to move to Reverse, Neutral or Drive.
+This guide will discuss the common problems that can prevent your Lexus shifter from moving to Reverse, Neutral, or Drive.

-Your Lexus won't go in reverse for a number of reasons ranging from a brake light switch, low transmission fluid level and even due to a dead battery.
+Your Lexus won't go in reverse for several reasons ranging from a brake light switch, low transmission fluid level, and even a dead battery.

 Common Problems Why Your Lexus Won't Go In Reverse

 One of the most common reasons you can't get your Lexus out of Park or from Drive to Park is a faulty brake light switch.

 The brake light switch is mounted above the brake pedal.
 Even if your brake lights are working, the brake light switch can be faulty because it has several switches inside.

 Low transmission fluid level